avielzuri/avielzuri.github.io/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This portfolio website is available for viewing and reference.
+All content and code represent personal work and projects by Aviel Zuri-Shaday.

 ## 📧 Contact